mlcourseukzn/mlcourseukzn.github.io/index.md

 ### Schedule

-Note: all lectures will be held in-person AND online via Zoom links.
-For online attendant please use the following link: [ZOOM LINK](https://tinyurl.com/2yxd7pwk)
+Note: all lectures will be held *in-person* AND *online* via Zoom links.
+For online attendants please use the following link: [ZOOM LINK](https://tinyurl.com/2yxd7pwk)

 #### Week 1: